AdarshRawat1/Aid-Assist/README.md

 To run any Android application built with Flutter you need to configure the enviroments in your machine, you can do this following the the tutorial provided by Google in [Flutter website](https://flutter.dev/docs/get-started/install)

 - Flutter SDK
-- Android Studio (to download Android SDK)
+- Android Studio (to download Android SDK) [Installation Guide](https://developer.android.com/studio/install)
-- Xcode (for iOS develop only)
+- Xcode (for iOS development only)
 - Any IDE with Flutter SDK installed (ie. IntelliJ, Android Studio, VSCode etc)

 ### Flutter